qlands/formshare_enketo_plugin/README.md

 ![](./screenshots/thank_editor.png)

-1. Use the page editor to edit your thank you page.
+1. Use the page editor to edit your "thank you" page.
 You can upload images, add tables, links, colors, etc.
 2. Use the "Translate" button to translate the content of your page.
 3. Click on the "Preview" button to see the result.